 Improving Economic Resilience: Issues Paper

-The New Zealand Productivity Commission Te Kōmihana Whai Hua o Aotearoa has released an Issues Paper on its inquiry into improving the resilience of the New Zealand economy to persistent supply chain disruptions.
+The New Zealand Productivity Commission Te Kōmihana Whai Hua o Aotearoa has released an Issues Paper on its inquiry on Improving Economic Resilience.

 As shocks and disruptions continue to eventuate and considering the recent devastation brought by Cyclone Gabrielle, economic resilience is a top-of-mind concern with the expected long road to recovery for the economy of Aotearoa and its associated communities.

 The Issues Paper continues the public conversation on economic resilience.
 It outlines the Commission’s current thinking on supply chains and economic resilience in New Zealand and overseas, and highlights policy challenges the inquiry should focus on.

 The Commission is calling for submissions to help identify trends in supply chain disruptions that submitters are worried about; coping mechanisms that businesses, industries, and communities are using to enhance their resilience; how the government can help to enhance economic resilience; and case studies that can help the Commission learn more about how industries and communities can adapt to build resilience over time.

 Submissions are open now until 17 April 2023.
 Feedback from submissions and ongoing engagement will be used by the Commission to progress the inquiry toward delivering a final report to Government in February 2024.

 Dr Ganesh Nana, Chair of the Productivity Commission noted that “supply chains have been neither front nor centre in economic conversations until recent events”.

 “The concept of economic resilience to potential supply chain disruptions has, for some time been relatively invisible compared to the push for efficiency, cost savings, and production gains alongside increased trading opportunities.